sirnewton01/anon-ssh/README.md

 hosting.

 The final line points to a new SSH private key that doesn't exist yet.
-So, let's create a directory for it ~/.ssh/newhost.com and use ssh-keygen tool to generate the key in there.
+So, let's use ssh-keygen tool to generate the key in there.
 Note that there are other kinds of cryptographic algorithms that we can use with the key.
 RSA is very commonly used and most likely to work with an SSH server that is configured for anonymous access.

 ```
 ssh-keygen -b 2048 -t rsa -f ~/.ssh/example.com_anon_id_rsa -q -N ""